-From as young an age as I can remember, whenever I have been asked the question “who is my hero?” the only answer has been – Dr. Parviz Habibi.
+From as young an age as I can remember, whenever I have been asked the question “who is my hero?” the only answer has been – Professor Parviz Habibi.

 My first encounter with Parviz came in January 1998, when I was just nine months old.
 Parviz had just finished a long night shift when I was brought into the Unbooked Clinic at St Mary’s Hospital in Paddington, London.